Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Parkvale and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement throughout Parkvale and New Zealand rental houses where it’s reasonably practicable to put in.

 From July 1st 2021

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes